 The Lou Flagg Historical Award recognizes the vital role historians play in identifying and preserving the accomplishments of its members and the industry.
 It is presented at the Society annual meeting to the individual who prepares the most outstanding historical presentation nominated during the current society year.
-Gold Ribbon nominations may be submitted yearly from each region.
+Nominations may be submitted yearly from each region.
 The nominations must be submitted to Society headquarters by December 1 of the current Society year for consideration.
 Presentations in electronic format are required.
+Note: In order to be eligible for the Lou Flagg Award, the presentation must have already received a Gold Ribbon Award.